 2-1-4.
-Configuring the Management Agent
+Configuring the Management Agent of FGP-2472

 We offer you three ways to startup the switch management function.
 They are RS-232 console, CLI, and Web.
 Users can use any one of them to monitor and configure the switch.
 You can touch them through the following procedures.